-If you are asking yourself whether you will ever get over your stage fright, let me tell you: you will and you won’t.
+If you are asking yourself whether you will ever get over your stage fright while singing, let me tell you: you will and you won’t.

-The fact that I flourish and enjoy myself on stage now, does not mean I don’t have the fright.
-I still feel the nerves, my heart racing, the panting.
+The fact that I flourish and enjoy myself on stage now, does not mean I don’t get nervous.
+I still feel the symptoms, my heart racing, the panting.
 But I know these sensations better now, and I know the show will be fine.
 I know what to focus on, which is the experience I will give my audience.